 Jeremiah- Hope and A Future

 God forgives the repentant sinner.
-Don’t let past sins cause you to ever lose hope.
+Never lose hope because of past sins!
 God wants to bless you!

 Paul on Hope

-When God sent Jesus to earth, he was fulfilling His promises- to make a way for us to fully live again with God as He intended.
+When God sent Jesus to earth, he was fulfilling His plan and promises- to send His Son to live in the hearts of all who would believe in Him.

 Pin me for later!